Bulbs and fans are at the top of the list of electrical items that last the longest in our homes or workplaces.

 Following the introduction of the BEE’s SEEP, manufacturers were required to increase copper content and improve blade designs to improve energy efficiency.

-The majority of BLDC ceiling fans are 5-star certified and use 25-40 watts of energy, which is 40-70 percent less power than standard fans.
+Most BLDC ceiling fans are 5-star certified and use 25-40 watts of energy, which is 40-70 per cent less power than standard fans.

 Future of BLDC Fans India